nikola-m/freeCappuccino/README.md

 # freeCappuccino

+# NOTE: This repo is not maintained for a while: for up to date code version look at https://github.com/nikola-m/freeCappuccino-dev

 The freeCappuccino is a three-dimensional fully unstructured finite volume code for Computational Fluid Dynamics which comes in serial and parallel version.

 Moreover, freeCappuccino is a fortran library for manipulation of discrete tensor fields, defined over polyhedral meshes.